Where it began

 Root ValidatorThis app comes in handy when you are not sure if you have root or not.
 Wether it is after a new ROM, an attempt to root your device or if you just want some additional information.
 Root Validator shows the version and location of the su binary, the managing app and the busybox, if one is installed.

 Wake Lock - Power ManagerWake Lock allows the user to aquire and hold various 'WakeLocks' offered by the system.
 A wakelock can keep the cpu, screen or wifi alive under circumstances where they would normally be turned off.
-It is not an app that everyone needs, but it solves some specific problems for a lot of people.
-Some use it to keep a download running, others to stop their device from going into deep sleep and never waking up.

 © 2014 darken